-A common question I receive here at BohemainVocalStudio and on my YouTube voice coaching channel is how to fix your singing accent along with why do people lose their accents when they sing?
+A common question I receive how to fix your singing accent along with why do people lose their accents when they sing?
 Fortunately for those of us with a thick accent, this is a very easy fix and can be done with a few very simple and easy singing exercises!
-Your accent has two main aspects, your vowels and your consonant sounds – where you and I might have two completely different ways of SPEAKING the same word, each with our own unique accent and use of our articulators, the way we SING should actually be uniform and largely the same.
+Your accent has two main aspects, your vowels and your consonant sounds – and where you and I might have two completely different ways of SPEAKING the same word, each with our own unique accent and use of our articulators, the way we SING should actually be uniform and largely the same.
 Even if you have a thick Eastern European accent, Asian, American or even Spanish – you can fix your singing accent in two easy steps.

-Learning how to sing without a singing accent is the mark of a truly great singer – your singing voice and your speaking voice are unrelated, so you need to treat your singing voice as it’s own unique instrument so you can build a POWERFUL singing voice no matter your accent, voice type or native tongue.
+Learning how to sing without a singing accent is the mark of a truly great singer – your singing voice and your speaking voice are ultimately unrelated processes even though they make use of parts of the same mechanism, so you need to treat your singing voice as it’s own unique instrument so you can build a POWERFUL singing voice no matter your accent, voice type or native tongue.

 Step 1 – Shape your vowels

 This often comes as a surprise in beginner singing lessons.
 You don’t pronounce your vowels when you sing, you SHAPE them.
 The way your voice works is via air pressure that in turn makes your chords vibrate, which then creates resonance – the shape of your tongue and the width of your vocal tract then “EQ’s” your resonance to give the illusion of a vowel which will actually be very different to your speaking voice